Developing an innovative electronics curriculum for public education

 The coordinator of the 5-party partnership is a Hungarian professional electronics development company, whose main tasks are creating a multilingual curriculum, and the dissemination of project results.
 Further members of the partnership are 3 high schools, and one foundation of a high school (2 Slovakian, 1 Romanian, and 1 Hungarian institutions).

 - ELTE Bolyai János Practice Primary and Secondary Grammar School

 - Pro Ratio Foundation working in cooperation with Madách Imre High School

 A needs assessment conducted by the partnership confirmed that there is a need in school education for a comprehensive curriculum, which guides students from understanding the mathematical foundation through using electronic parts and tools to realizing basic control structures in easy-to-understand, incremental steps.

-During the project the curriculum has been tested by high school students with the supervision of the partner institutions.
-In the first 15 months the first version of the curriculum has been completed, and simultaneously tested by the students.
-In the last 9 month period the improved curriculum (after multiple iterations) in English will be fully completed.
+During the project, the curriculum has been tested by high school students with the supervision of the partner institutions.
+In the first 15 months, the first version of the curriculum was completed and simultaneously tested by the students.
+In the last 9 month period, the improved curriculum (after multiple iterations) in English was fully completed.

 The full curriculum is available for free on the project website, which the partnership will continue to maintain after the project period.

-Results, their expected effect, and possibility of long term utilization:
+Results, their expected effect, and the possibility of long term utilization:

 The most emphasized output of the project is the innovative electronics curriculum itself.
-Other results are 6 complex multiplicative events (consultation and information days, exhibitions), two summer teaching activities and their reports, numerous dissemination materials.
+Other results are 4 complex multiplicative events (consultation and information days, exhibitions), one summer teaching activities and their reports, numerous dissemination materials.

-The first 8 parts of the curriculum contains general, basic knowledge which will never become outdated, while the further 16 parts is based on modern knowledge, which will be useful in the next 10-15 years.
+The first 8 parts of the curriculum contain general, basic knowledge which will never become outdated, while the further 16 parts are based on modern knowledge, which will be useful in the next 10-15 years.